What Is A Developmental Psychologist?

 Can Help Teenagers With Their Problems

 Being a teenager comes with many struggles.
 These struggles range from changes in your body to how you behave as a person.
 Being a teen comes with many questions, and you may not know how your body has changed.
-A developmental psychologist can asses a teenager and see what the difference between a teen who is struggling and normal teen behavior is.
+Developmental psychologists can assess a teenager and see the difference between a struggling teen and normal teen behavior.

 Can Help Young Adults With An Identity Crisis

 Young adults who are entering college or the adult world are still struggling with identity, and sometimes, it can be due to developmental issues.
-Those who are having problems with their identity can be people who just didn't learn the social and emotional skills for their personality, or be people who need the help of a psychologist.
-Either way, a developmental psychologist is here to help you figure out what you need to survive in an adult world that is ever changing.
+Those who have problems with their identity can be people who didn't learn the social and emotional skills for their personality or need a psychologist's help.
+Either way, developmental psychologists are here to help you figure out what you need to survive in an ever-changing adult world.

 The mind does not stop developing as one ages.
-A person's outlook on life may change as they age, and they may be affected by mental disorders in mind.
-For example, dementia.
-A developmental psychologist needs to study these changes and apply treatments to help the older adult live a better life.
+A person's outlook on life may change as they age, and they may be affected by mental disorders in mind—for example, dementia.
+Developmental psychologists need to study these changes and apply treatments to help the older adult live a better life.

 They Can Be Valuable Teachers

 Those who pursue a career in developmental psychology may end up being teachers in the end.
-A developmental psychologist may work at a university, and students who want to study to be the next developmental psychologist, or are curious about the subject, can learn a lot.
-Someone who has studied developmental psychology knows how people can learn and their teaching can reflect that.
+Developmental psychologists may work at a university, and students who want to study to become one or who are curious about the subject, can learn a lot.
+Someone who has studied developmental psychology knows how people can learn, and their teaching can reflect that.

 They Can Help Teens Recover From Addictions

-It's common for a teenager to experiment with drugs, but if they are having problems with drugs and are addicted, a developmental psychologist can help.
+It's common for a teenager to experiment with drugs, but if they have problems with drugs and are addicted, developmental psychologists can help.
 They've studied how drugs can change a teen's brain and work to reverse the effects and get the teen the help they need.

 These are just a few services that developmental psychologists have to offer.

 If you are having trouble with your development, or your child is, there is no shame in talking to a developmental psychologist.
+In case that your kid is diagnosed with these mental conditions, the earlier you send them to a child psychotherapy training, the greater the chance they can recover and parents can learn to handle them appropriately.
 They can help by teaching you how the human mind develops, why you may be having a development issue, and what you can do to change it.
+Don’t hesitate to ask for help, so you may not miss the numerous benefits of psychology therapy.
 Sometimes, you can change the way you develop by talking to a psychologist.
 You may need to improve the various ways you learn by trying different learning tactics.

-A developmental psychologist is a rewarding career, and one you can benefit from, be it if you're the psychologist or the client.
+Developmental psychology is a rewarding career and one you can benefit from, be it the psychologist or the client.